pudinflan/C.U.B.O.S._Technical_Test_FS/README.md

 # C.U.B.O.S._Technical_Test_FS
-A recreation of Q.U.B.E. in Unity made in a week.
+A Demo (horizontal slice) inspired in Q.U.B.E.
+Made in Unity in a week.